LimeChain/as-scale-codec/example/Readme.md

     npm run build
     ```
 3. Start the example
-    For demonstration 'hello_world' string will get encrypted and decrypted
+    For demonstration 'hello_world' string will get encoded and decoded
     ```
     npm run start
     ```